 We present an analysis to show the impact of the financial support mechanism on the price gap between fossil kerosene and eligible SAFs.
-This is based on reference prices provided in the EASA (2024) market report on SAF4 for prices in 2023.

-Figure 1 displays the expected impact of the EU ETS support mechanism on the price gap between conventional (fossil-based) aviation fuel with synthetic aviation fuels (RFNBO), advanced aviation biofuel (Annex IX-A feedstock category), and aviation biofuels (Annex IX-B feedstock category).
+This is based on reference prices provided in the EASA (2025) report, 2024 Aviation Fuels Reference Prices for ReFuelEU Aviation.
+Figure 2 displays the expected impact of the EU ETS support mechanism on the price gap between conventional (fossil-based) aviation fuel with synthetic aviation fuels (RFNBO), advanced aviation biofuel (Annex IX-A feedstock category), and aviation biofuels (Annex IX-B feedstock category).